dilushisewwandi/dilushisewwandi/README.md

 <div align="center">

-## Hello 👋, I'm Dilushika Sewwandi
+## Hi 👋, I'm Dilushika Sewwandi

 </div>

+- 🌱 I’m currently studying at the **School of Computing, NIBM**
+- 👩🏼‍💻 I’m interested in Software Developing
+- 📫 How to reach me: dilushisewwandi89@gmail.com

 <!--
 **dilushisewwandi/dilushisewwandi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.